Romasmi/fullstack-dev-tech-test-task/readme.md

     - Requirements:
         - Pure PHP;
         - PSR-12;
-        - Services should have as few dependencies as possible;
+        - Services should have as few sql requests as possible;
 2. Create a database structure and put migrations in /database/migrations folder;
     - Example of migration is provided in the /database/migrations/1713358478_example.sql file;
     - Mock data is located in the /data folder;